AriannaSol/Vegetarian-recipes/README.md

 This is the final project for Start2Impact's React course.

 This app allows you to choose a recipe in the suggested list or enter an ingredient in the search engine and get a bunch of tasty results.
 After your search you can choose to filter only the vegan ones.
-If you find a recipe that you like you can save it in your favorites, so when your friends and family shows up for dinner without notice you'll know what to cook!
+If you find a recipe that you like you can save it in your favorites, so when your friends and family show up for dinner without notice you'll know what to cook!

 ## Built with: